 Research motivation

-This study seeks the effective treatment for cognitive impairment and cancer-related fatigue after chemotherapy for CRC, and to provide a theoretical basis and practical reference for rehabilitation of CRC patients.
+This study sought to find an effective treatment for cognitive impairment and cancer-related fatigue after chemotherapy for CRC, and to provide a theoretical basis and practical reference for rehabilitation of CRC patients.

 Research objectives

-This study aimed to explore the effects cognitive behavior therapy (CBT) combined with Baduanjin exercise on CRF, cognitive impairment and quality of life in patients with colorectal cancer after chemotherapy.
+This study aimed to explore the effects cognitive behavior therapy (CBT) combined with Baduanjin exercise on CRF, cognitive impairment, and quality of life in patients with CRC after chemotherapy.

 Research methods

-Patients with CRC treated with CBT combined with Baduanjin (experimental group, n = 27) or usual care (control group, n = 28), and then the changes of cancer-related fatigue, cognitive function, quality of life, P300 amplitude and latency were compared in baseline, 3 mo and 6 mo.
+Patients with CRC were treated with CBT combined with Baduanjin (experimental group, n = 27) or usual care (control group, n = 28), and then the changes of cancer-related fatigue, cognitive function, quality of life, and P300 amplitude and latency were compared at baseline, 3 mo, and 6 mo.

 Research results

-Compared with the baseline: the cancer-related fatigue, cognitive function, quality of life, P300 amplitude and latency (experimental group vs control group 3 mo; P < 0.01).
-The cancer-related fatigue, cognitive function, quality of life, P300 amplitude and latency (experimental group vs control group 3/6 mo; P < 0.05 or P < 0.01).
-The Quality of life was negatively correlated with cancer-related fatigue and positively correlated with cognitive function.
+Compared with the baseline values, the cancer-related fatigue, cognitive function, quality of life, and P300 amplitude and latency were significantly better in the experimental group at 3 mo (P < 0.01).
+The cancer-related fatigue, cognitive function, quality of life, and P300 amplitude and latency were significantly better in the experimental group than in the control group (experimental group vs control group at 3/6 mo; P < 0.05 or P < 0.01).
+The quality of life was negatively correlated with cancer-related fatigue and positively correlated with cognitive function.

 Research conclusions